Drug and Alcohol Programs

 The charts below detail the overall number of licensed drug and alcohol treatment facilities, inpatient vs. outpatient drug and alcohol treatment facilities, and the overall capacity to support Pennsylvanians.

-The Wolf Administration continues to focus on ensuring that the drug and alcohol treatment system remains flexible enough to support all Pennsylvanians in their journey to recovery.
+The Commonwealth of Pennsylvania continues to focus on ensuring that the drug and alcohol treatment system remains flexible enough to support all Pennsylvanians in their journey to recovery.
 DDAP works in partnership with local communities and other commonwealth agencies to ensure that there is capacity in the treatment system for Pennsylvanians to access appropriate, individualized treatment plans as determined by clinicians.

 DDAP provides funding at the local level for treatment of uninsured and underinsured individuals at all levels of care.
 Treatment funding is also available through private insurance, Medicaid, or personal funds.
 DDAP provides training and technical assistance to providers in meeting changing treatment needs and assuring that clinicians have the necessary skills to address challenges of the changing local, state and national landscape of substance use disorder treatment.

-To address the devastating impact that the opioid crisis has had in Pennsylvania, the Wolf Administration has worked to expand access to medication assisted treatment at all levels of care and increase appropriate treatment capacity to support the growing number of Pennsylvanians entering treatment for opioid use disorder.
+To address the devastating impact that the opioid crisis has had in Pennsylvania, the Commonwealth of Pennsylvania has worked to expand access to medication assisted treatment at all levels of care and increase appropriate treatment capacity to support the growing number of Pennsylvanians entering treatment for opioid use disorder.
 Medication assisted treatment for opioid use disorder is now available in many outpatient treatment providers in the commonwealth.
 Access continues to increase in both outpatient and inpatient treatment.

 Continued monitoring of the increase in psychostimulant-usage at the state and national level is critical to assure that appropriate treatment capacity is available to meet the changing clinical needs of psychostimulant use.
 As stimulant use increases, DDAP anticipates an increase in inpatient admissions to successfully treat Pennsylvanians.